Lactate Dehydrogenase Isoenzymes

 other body tissue.

 What other tests might I have along with this test?

-For heart and skeletal muscle:
+For heart and skeletal muscle, tests may include:

 Your healthcare provider might also order a urine test for LDH.